Vakhtang V: Vakhtang, Suzeraint of All Georgia

 After this brief yet remarkable campaign, Vakhtang returned to Tbilisi.
 On his journey, he met Queen Mariam in Gori and entrusted her with the custody of Elene, widow of Vameq III of Mingrelia, and her daughter Darejan.
 From the capital, the king sent a final report of his campaign to Shah Abbas II, who received it at the Persian village of Baghi-Mulk through the ambassadors Revan and Jesse Sidamoni.
 Upon learning of the capture of the former King Teimuraz of Kakheti, the shah showed clemency, granting Vakhtang a large sum to fund Teimuraz’s transfer to Isfahan, under the supervision of Givi Amilakhvari and accompanied by Mingrelian prisoners of war taken as slaves.

 The fate of the former rulers of Imereti remains somewhat uncertain.
-Vakhushti of Kartli, Vakhtang’s great-grandson, wrote that Bagrat V, Vakhtang Tchutchunashvili, and Darejan were imprisoned together in Gori until the dowager queen and Tchutchunashvili escaped in 1668.
+Prince Vakhushti, Vakhtang’s great-grandson, wrote that Bagrat V, Vakhtang Tchutchunashvili, and Darejan were imprisoned together in Gori until the dowager queen and Tchutchunashvili escaped in 1668.
 Parsadan, a contemporary of Vakhtang, reports that Tchutchunashvili was blinded on royal orders and fled with Darejan to Ottoman territory, where they remained until their return to power in 1668, while Bagrat remained a prisoner in Tbilisi until 1663.
 One of Vameq Dadiani’s sons was also imprisoned in Tbilisi before seeking refuge in Russia, where he founded the Russian branch of the Dadiani family, which lasted until 1829.